Grapes

 Counoise tastes of blueberry and strawberry fruit with spice notes of cinnamon and nutmeg.
 It has fresh acidity, soft tannins and is a translucent purple-red color.

-One of the lesser-known Châteauneuf du Pape varietals, Counoise's bright acids, brambly spice and soft tannins act as a compliment for the more tannic higher-alcohol grapes such as Syrah.
-Counoise was first brought into the United States by Tablas Creek, and recognized by the BATF in 2000.
+One of the lesser-known Châteauneuf du Pape varietals, Counoise's bright acids, brambly spice, soft tannins and low alcohol complement the more tannic, higher-alcohol grapes such as Syrah.
+On its own, it makes a delightful light red reminiscent of Gamay.
+Counoise was introduced into the United States by Tablas Creek, and recognized by the BATF in 2000.

 Cinsaut

 Cinsaut (often spelled Cinsault, and known by several other names around the Mediterranean) is a relatively new arrival at Tablas Creek, first planted in 2017.
-Its aromas of spicy raspberry, violet, and black tea, and flavors of tart cherry, redcurrant, and new leather suggest it will be a useful blending partner to higher-alcohol, more tannic red grapes, and it makes a delicious lighter red on its own.
-We also look forward to exploring its potential as a rosé grape.
+Its aromas of spicy raspberry, violet, and black tea, and flavors of tart cherry, redcurrant, and new leather make it a useful blending partner to higher-alcohol, more tannic red grapes, and it makes a delicious lighter red on its own.
+It is also a famously prized rosé grape.

 Terret Noir